book review

 By Anders Lorenzen

-Again you have left it to the last minute.
+Again, you have left it to the last minute.
 But do not panic.
-We’re on hand to help you with the final minute Christmas shopping with our guide to the top ten climate-change related books that should please your family, partner or friends if they care about the future of the world.
-And it might not all be pessimistic reading.
-In the list we have picked several titles that look at the challenge in an optimistic way – you may be surprised.
+We’re on hand to help you with the last-minute Christmas shopping with our guide to the top ten climate-change related books that should please your family, partner or friends if they care about the future of the world.

 1: Why are We Waiting?: The Logic, Urgency, and Promise of Tackling Climate Change

 In Why are We Waiting?: The Logic, Urgency, and Promise of Tackling Climate Change, the world’s leading climate economist, Nicholas Stern, tackles the economic case for acting on climate change now before it is too late.
-Mr Stern argues that a low-carbon transition could trigger a new wave of economic and technological transformation and investment, and a new era of global and sustainable prosperity.
+Stern argues that a low-carbon transition could trigger a new wave of economic and technological transformation and investment, and a new era of global and sustainable prosperity.

 2: Don’t Even Think About It: Why Our Brains Are Wired to Ignore Climate Change

 This is a couple of years old, but still more relevant than ever.
-In Don’t Even Think About It: Why Our Brains Are Wired to Ignore Climate Change, environmental campaigner and communication specialist, George Marshall, asks why we are still struggling to engage people in understanding and accepting the climate change challenge, and says we need to rethink how we are communicating about it.
-If you want to understand why we have not yet made people understand the severity of the climate crisis, this is a must read.
+In Don’t Even Think About It: Why Our Brains Are Wired to Ignore Climate Change, environmental campaigner and communication specialist George Marshall asks why we are still struggling to engage people in understanding and accepting the climate change challenge, and says we need to rethink how we are communicating about it.
+If you want to understand why we have not yet made people understand the severity of the climate crisis, this is a must-read.

 3: Atmosphere of Hope: Solutions to the Climate Crisis